 Apr 2012 – by R. Schenken, MD

-The clinical manifestations of hyperprolactinemia in premenopausal women include oligomenorrhea, amenorrhea, infertility, galactorrhea, headaches and visual disturbances.
+The clinical manifestations of hyperprolactinemia in premenopausal women include oligomenorrhea, primary and secondary amenorrhea, anovulatory infertility, galactorrhea, and headaches or visual disturbances in patients with macroprolactinomas.
 In general, these symptoms correlate with the magnitude of the hyperprolactinemia.
 A serum prolactin concentration above 20-25 ng/mL is considered abnormally high in most laboratories.
+In cases of suspected drug-induced hyperprolactinemia, medication can be discontinued or a substitute given for 3 days, followed by repeat measurement of prolactin.

 The evaluation should include a history of medications, pregnancy, headache, visual symptoms, hypothyroidism symptoms, and renal/liver disease.
 The physical examination should be directed for signs of hypothyroidism, hypogonadism, visual field loss, and looking for chest wall injury.